 All staff are encouraged to undertake training and development responding to the strengths and needs of all pupils in their class.
-New members of staff undertake induction, meeting with the appropriate SENDCo to explain systems and structures around SEND provision and practice and to discuss individual needs of the pupils on the SEND Support Record.
+New members of staff undertake induction, meeting with the SENDCo to explain systems and structures around SEND provision and practice and to discuss individual needs of the pupils on the SEND Support Record.

-The school's SENDCos regularly attend the Local Authority's SENDCo network meetings; are members of National Association for Special Educational Needs (NASEN) and attends collaborative practice meetings regularly.
+The school's SENDCo regularly attends the Local Authority's SENDCo network meetings; is a member of National Association for Special Educational Needs (NASEN) and attends collaborative practice meetings regularly.